MashZ/scaling-ai-systems-thinking/README.md

 Any trademarks, service marks, or company names mentioned are the property of their respective owners and are used for identification and educational purposes only.

+Certain portions of this code and documentation were developed with assistance from AI tools, with all outputs reviewed and validated by the author.

-Last updated: 23 September 2025
+Last updated: 24 September 2025